Suboxone Detox Timeline

 How Long Does Suboxone Detox Take?

 According to an article published in the Indian Journal of Psychiatry, buprenorphine withdrawal syndrome is similar to that experienced when stopping use of morphine and similar opiates.
-While the specific withdrawal timeline will vary according to each individual, withdrawal symptoms typically appear within two days of stopping drug use, and symptoms last up to 10 days.
+While the specific withdrawal timeline will vary according to each individual, withdrawal symptoms typically appear within two days of stopping drug use and can last up to 10 days.

 The first symptoms of opiate withdrawal to appear typically include:

-- Muscle aches
+- Muscle aches.

-- Difficulty sleeping
+- Difficulty sleeping.

-- Excessive yawning
+- Excessive yawning.

-- Runny eyes and nose
+- Runny eyes and nose.

 After a few days, other symptoms may appear.
 These include:

-- Abdominal cramping
+- Abdominal cramping.

-- Dilated pupils
+- Dilated pupils.

-- Nausea and vomiting
+- Nausea and vomiting.

 The extent of the drug use influences the severity of the symptoms as well; more extensive past use of Suboxone will lead to a more severe withdrawal syndrome.

 Methods of Detox

 Detox from opiates and opioid agonist medications like Suboxone typically employs the use of medications.
 Suboxone itself is often used to treat addiction to other opiates, because it attaches to the same receptors within the brain, thereby mimicking the effects of other opioid drugs.
-But when Suboxone is the drug of abuse, other approaches must be used in the detox process.
+But when Suboxone is the drug of misuse, other approaches must be used in the detox process.

 One of the most commonly used medications in opiate withdrawal is clonidine.
 Clonidine primarily treats high blood pressure, which can occur when in withdrawal.
 This medication can also reduce anxiety, agitation, muscle aches, sweating, runny nose, and muscle cramping.
 Clonidine can reduce symptoms of withdrawal, but it does not prevent drug cravings.
-Other medications typically used to treat opiate withdrawal, like methadone, can reduce cravings, but may not be recommended when in recovery from Suboxone addiction, due to the potential for abuse.
+Other medications typically used to treat opiate withdrawal, like methadone, can reduce cravings, but may not be recommended when in recovery from Suboxone addiction, due to the potential for misuse.